-The British Security Industry Association's Access and Asset Protection Section brings together companies involved in security, providing physical products to stop unwanted people from accessing property or valuables and electronic measures that can, optionally, control them.
+The British Security Industry Association's Access and Asset Protection Section brings together companies involved in areas of security providing physical products to stop unwanted people from accessing property or valuables and the electronic measures that can, optionally, control them.

-The section includes member companies involved in the manufacture, supply, and installation of solutions that. restrict, control, and monitor the movement of people, assets, or vehicles in, out and around a building or site.
-It includes physical protection methods, such as security doors, fencing, locks, barriers, safes, and strong rooms, rising screens, etc., and the electronic access control systems that control them and allow authorised persons in and keep undesired people out.
+The section includes member companies involved in the manufacture, supply and installation of solutions that restrict, control and monitor the movement of people, assets or vehicles in, out and around a building or site.
+This includes physical protection methods, such as security doors, fencing, locks, barriers, safes and strong rooms, rising screens, etc and the electronic access control systems that control them and allow authorised persons in and keep undesired people out.